Buying prescription drugs for dogs each month can get expensive.

-While many have found purchasing online medications for their pet perfectly safe and reliable, some pet owners I personally know, and have also read about had issues.
+While many have found purchasing online medications for their pet perfectly safe and reliable, some pet owners I know and have also read about had issues.

 Like with everything on the internet, there are always scams around and plenty of online pet pharmacies will sell medications without a prescription.

 Do NOT use those pharmacies.

-This is dangerous and it’s not how the process should go.
-Your veterinarian should physically examine your dog in order to give you recommendations and suggest appropriate treatment and/or medications.
+Your vet should physically examine your dog in order to give you recommendations and suggest appropriate treatment and/or medications.